BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 If you are a beginner to modding BG3, it is recommended you stick with the beginning of this guide.
 The beginning is how to install unique tav, compatiblity and common errors.

+If you are more of a visual learner, I have made a [YouTube](https://www.youtube.com/watch?v=Bk1FCpg7S38) on how to install Unique Tav, load order, how to switch body/face tattoo's, makeup and how to make other texture mods compatible with Unique Tav!

 If you are an experienced user, there will be a lot of useful information in this guide, however take a look at [Kartoffel's YouTube Video](https://www.youtube.com/watch?v=g67eTrz9fWg) about Unique Tav.